Kuon: Reception

-Kuon received mixed reviews from journalists.
+Kuon received mixed reviews from critics and journalists.
 The game was described as having "mixed or average" reviews according to the review aggregation website Metacritic, earning 57 points out of 100 based on 20 reviews.
 Similar contemporary website GameRankings gave the game a score of 59% based on 19 reviews.

 When mentioned, the narrative and world design were praised.
 The gameplay saw mixed responses, with many finding the combat unenjoyable and the puzzle design outdated.
 The controls also met with general criticism due to lack of response, and noted its slow pace.

 Jeremy Parish, writing for 1UP.com, noted its visual design as a standout compared to other titles in the genre, but otherwise found its gameplay derivative and uninteresting.
 Eurogamer's Marc McEntegart was disappointed overall, feeling that its horror elements were too conventional and generally criticised its gameplay and seemingly-wasted aesthetics.
 GamePro felt that the game as a whole was "dragged down" by mechanical and combat problems which had been with the genre since its early days.
 Game Informer enjoyed its atmosphere, but faulted its slow pace.

 Electronic Gaming Monthly felt the game was let down by poor translation, and noted its archaic design compared to other titles of the day.
 Bethany Massimilla of GameSpot praised the aesthetic and narrative design, but found the gameplay generally lacking for either long-term play or replaying.
 David Chen from magazine GMR noted a lack of excitement or engagement with either standard gameplay or combat, and noted that its focus on Japanese folklore limited its audience.